 What are the 6 lawful bases?

 Of the 6 bases above, no one carries greater weight or importance than any other.
 The basis you choose as being most appropriate will depend on your purpose and relationship with the data subject.
 With most lawful bases, there is a requirement that processing is ‘necessary’ for a specific purpose.
 If you can ‘reasonably’ achieve the same purpose without the processing the personal data, you won’t have a lawful basis.
 It is important that you determine your lawful basis before you begin processing, and you also need to document it.
 In addition, you need to include your lawful basis for processing, along with the purposes of the processing within your privacy notice.
 Care should be taken when gaining consent for processing as it may not be valid if the data subject is not fully informed and must be capable of being withdrawn.
-If your purpose for processing changes, and you need to use existing personal data you hold for a new purpose, you can only continue using the original lawful basis if your new purpose is compatible with the original reasons you collected it, (unless your original lawful basis was consent).
+If your purpose for processing changes, and you need to use existing personal data you hold for a new purpose, you can only continue using the original lawful basis if your new purpose is compatible with the original reasons you collected it (unless your original lawful basis was consent).
 Also, beware if you are processing special category or criminal conviction data, as you will need to identify an additional condition for processing these types of data.
-If you process criminal conviction data or alleged offences, you will need to check whether you are permitted to do so – a second EU regulation (EC 2016/680) applies to law enforcement agencies.
+If you process criminal conviction data or alleged offences, you will need to check whether you are permitted to do so.

 Your organisation must also respect the rights of data subjects as set out in the GDPR.